ehy/swfput-wp/readme.txt

 	handheld devices in landscape orientation.
-This change applies to desktop browsers too, although it will probably not be evident unless the browser window is at a small size; also, when changing only the height of browser windows the needed 'resize' event is not delivered, some change to window width is needed to trigger a size update -- so please bear this in mind if testing.
+This change applies to desktop browsers too, although it will probably not be evident unless the browser window is at a small size.

 	This version has small documentation updates regarding the new visual editor interface of release 2.9, and